Broncos wide receiver Jerry Jeudy arrested in Colorado

 How Jerry Jeudy became a Denver Bronco

 Jeudy was the Broncos’ first pick, 15th overall in the 2020 NFL draft.
-He was a star at the University of Alabama and was awarded the Fred Biletnikoff Award as the nation’s best wide receiver as a sophomore in 2018.
+He was a star at the University of Alabama where he racked up 159 receptions for 2,742 yards (17.2 avg.) with 26 touchdowns during his time with the Crimson Tide from 2017-19.
+He was awarded the Fred Biletnikoff Award as the nation’s best wide receiver as a sophomore in 2018.

 Jeudy’s development during his rookie year was challenging as it was in the midst of the COVID pandemic.
 But he was determined to improve in his second year and finished last season with 467 yards on 38 receptions in 10 games played.